Many kids love online gaming. If your child has a new console, it’s important you help them stay safe when playing online.

 - Turn on parental controls – All major consoles include parental controls that let you limit your child’s online activities.
 Activate privacy settings that change the amount of information other players can see.
-Find out more about parental controls for the PS4, Xbox One and Nintendo Switch.

 - Block, mute and report – Work out and show your child how they can block and mute other players if they are making them uncomfortable.
 Most games allow you to report them to the moderator too, which can see them banned from playing in the future.

 - Check content – Age ratings exist for a reason.
 Check them and the type of content included to decide if a game is appropriate for your child.
 Read reviews for further information.

 - Talk to your kids – Keep the conversation going to pick up on any problems.
 Let them know why some games are inappropriate and emphasise the importance of taking breaks and monitoring screen time.